-(iOS and Mac OS X only) If curl is built against Secure Transport, then the certificate string can either be the name of a certificate/private key in the system or user keychain, or the path to a PKCS#12-encoded certificate and private key.
-If you want to use a file from the current directory, please precede it with "./" prefix, in order to avoid confusion with a nickname.
+(iOS and Mac OS X only) If curl is built against Secure Transport, then the certificate string must match the name of a certificate that's in the system or user keychain.
+The private key corresponding to the certificate, and certificate chain (if any), must also be present in the keychain.